 Apart from state schools, which are free of charge, there are a number of schools at primary, secondary and post-secondary level owned by the Catholic Church and the private sector.
 These are fee-paying.

 Malta enjoys a rich cultural and social life.
-During the summer, and thanks to the Mediterranean climate, al fresco living is the order of the day for the Maltese.
+During the summer, Maltese people enjoy a beautiful life outside the home because of the Mediterranean climate.
 Promenades along the seafront provide an opportunity to meet and greet: one can either stop for a chat or just take a brisk walk to get some exercise.

 The nightlife can be just as thrilling as in any other European city.
 In summer and winter, local and international DJs play for clubbers.
 There are cultural events, from theatre to street theatre and concerts all year round.
 Cultural events in Malta include the village festa or feast.
 The feast season in Malta spans a series of long weekends, starting from the end of May and running throughout June, July, August and September.
 During this period, there is hardly a weekend when a town or a village is not celebrating the feast of its patron saint or other saints worshipped at different churches.